 Digital transformation: The process of adopting digital processes and movement from analog systems to digital systems and/or activities that organizations pursue to become digital business (digitally enabled).

 Edge computing: Data is created, processed, stored and analyzed at the network edge instead of being sent to and from a location farther away from the sources of data.
 Edge computing enables low latency for applications such as 5G communication, video, gaming and artificial intelligence.
 Interconnection close to the edge accelerates data sharing speed.

 Egress fees: Monthly charges incurred when data is moved out of a public cloud.
 The higher the data transfer activity, the greater the fees.

 Hybrid cloud: The use of both private and public cloud services that can be managed within a unified infrastructure.

-Hybrid IT: An infrastructure approach that combines on-premises architecture with cloud services that can be public, private or a mix.
+Hybrid IT: An infrastructure approach that combines on-premises architecture and/or colocation with cloud services that can be public, private or a mix.